dbennett96/C17VRspeedCalc/README.md

 This C++ application calculates the takeoff speed, or Rotation Speed \(V<sub>R</sub>) for a C-17 Globemaster III aircraft.
 The calculator considers various parameters such as fuel load, passenger and cargo weight, field elevation, and environmental conditions.
 It adjusts the V<sub>R</sub> factor for added safety margin at high field elevation or heavy loads.
 This calculator assumes that the aircraft is in takeoff configuration, flaps 1/2, slats extended.
+This program also showcases the C-17s impressive lift generation capabilities.

 ## Features
 - **Input Ops Parameters**: Users input the fuel load, passenger weight, cargo weight, and field elevation for calculations.